lelogrott/lelogrott.github.io/_posts/2019-12-06-meetup-gamedev.markdown

 That was it, we had figured it all out: the event would take place at the RD Lounge and the 3 speakers would give all the participants their perspective on different aspects of game development.
 Wait!
 The participants!
 We still had to fill that room with people!

 That's when things got even better, we reached out to [Juliano Cristian](https://twitter.com/jucristian) the voice of Amazon Lumberyard in Santa Catarina, he got really excited with the idea and wanted to help us to make it happen.
-We published the [event](https://www.meetup.com/gametech/events/257075745) in the [Meetup](https://www.meetup.com/) platform so everyone in the [Game Tech - Amazon Lumberyard - Sul Brasil](https://www.meetup.com/gametech/) community was aware that the event was happening in the next week.
+We published the [event](https://www.meetup.com/gametech/events/257075745) in the [Meetup](https://www.meetup.com/) platform so everyone in the [Game Tech - Amazon Lumberyard - Sul Brasil](https://www.meetup.com/gametech/) community was aware that the event was happening next week.

 <div align="center">
   <img src="{{site.url}}/assets/img/1st_meetup_gamedev/juliano.jpeg"/>